Uphill battle looms as Trump seeks revamped healthcare plan

 The Republican plan, as written last month, would end the Medicaid expansion, let states impose work requirements on some Medicaid recipients, rescind a range of Obamacare taxes, get rid of a penalty on people who refuse to obtain insurance, and ditch Obamacare's income-based subsidies to help people buy insurance while creating less-generous age-based tax credits.

-During a Thursday conference call with House Democrats, their leader, Nancy Pelosi, urged them to remain united against the Republican legislation, saying it would increase healthcare costs and provide less insurance coverage, an aide who was on the telephone call said.
+During a conference call on Thursday with House Democrats, their leader, Nancy Pelosi urged them to remain united against the Republican legislation, according to an aide who was on the telephone call.

+According to the aide, Pelosi said the party's message will continue to be that the Republican plan would cause higher healthcare costs, provide less insurance coverage and eliminate important protections in Obamacare.

-Reporting by Susan Cornwell; Additional reporting by Ayesha Rascoe, Richard Cowan, Doina Chiacu and Mohammad Zargham; Editing by Will Dunham
+Reporting by Susan Cornwell; Additional reporting by Richard Cowan, Doina Chiacu and Mohammad Zargham; Editing by Will Dunham